 \subsection{Backgrounds}

-In one-dimensional holomorphic dynamics, a celebrated theorem of Sullivan \cite{sullivan1985quasiconformal} asserts that there is no wandering Fatou component for rational functions on the Riemann sphere $\mathbb{P}^1$.
-This leads to a complete classification of Fatou components for rational functions: a Fatou component is preperiodic to an attracting basin, a parabolic basin, or a rotation domain.
+In one-dimensional complex dynamics, a celebrated theorem of Sullivan \cite{sullivan1985quasiconformal} asserts that there is no wandering Fatou component for rational maps on the Riemann sphere $\mathbb{P}^1$.
+This leads to a complete classification of Fatou components for rational maps: a Fatou component is preperiodic to an attracting basin, a parabolic basin, or a rotation domain.

 In higher dimension, let $f$ be a {\em holomorphic endomorphisms} on the projective space $\mathbb{P}^k$, $k\geq 2$.
 The Fatou set is classically defined as the maximal locus such that $\left\{f^n\right\}_{n\geq 1}$ form a normal family.
 However, contrary to the one-dimensional case, wandering Fatou components were recently constructed by Astorg-Buff-Dujardin-Peters-Raissy \cite{astorg2016two} for holomorphic endomorphisms on the projective plane $\mathbb{P}^2$.